uber/tchannel/docs/protocol.md

 | `0x07` | network error        | A network error (e.g. socket error) occurred.
 | `0x08` | unhealthy            | A relay on the network declined to forward the request to an unhealthy node, do not retry.
 | `0xFF` | fatal protocol error | Connection will close after this frame. message ID of this frame should be `0xFFFFFFFF`.

-#### id:4

-Message id of the original request that triggered this error, or `0xFFFFFFFF` if no message id is available.

 #### tracing: 25